-Substance abuse is the repeated harmful use of any substance, including drugs and alcohol.
+Substance use disorder is the repeated harmful use of any substance, including drugs and alcohol.
 The substances may be legal, prescription drugs or banned substances as well some that aren’t even classified as drugs.
-Abuse can occur when you aren’t using the substance the way it was recommended or because you are taking more than the prescribed dosage.
+Substance use and abuse occurs when you aren’t using the substance the way it was recommended or because you are taking more than the prescribed dosage.

 Harmful drug use occurs when a person repeatedly uses the drug in a way that can cause significant impairment, including:

-Children now encounter substance abuse while using prescription drugs such as inhalants because they’re readily available.
-Some designer drugs and synthetic drugs such as fake cocaine also get abused even though they’re not prescription or illegal drugs.
+Children now encounter substance misuse while using prescription drugs such as inhalants because they’re readily available.
+Some designer drugs and synthetic drugs such as fake cocaine also get misused even though they’re not prescription or illegal drugs.

 These drugs are potentially more dangerous when taken in large quantities.
-Other abused substances include anabolic steroids, which are used to improve performance while developing muscles and strength.
+Other misused substances include anabolic steroids, which are used to improve performance while developing muscles and strength.

-If you’re still wondering, “what is substance abuse?” or you have tried to quit abusing substances on your own and haven’t been successful, seek professional help and treatment immediately.
-Gateway has been serving our community with evidence-based substance abuse treatment for 50 years and counting.
+If you’re still wondering, “what is substance use disorder?” or you have tried to quit misusing substances on your own and haven’t been successful, seek professional help and treatment immediately.
+Gateway has been serving our community with evidence-based substance use disorder treatment for 50 years and counting.
 Reach out to us through our 24-hour helpline at 877.377.2027 or send us a direct message through our contact page now.

 Reach out through our 24-hour helpline at 877-377-2027 or contact us now.